How to Use a Hotshoe Flash

 Distance (d) = GN/ Lens Aperture (f)

-In the example below, Jessica (my model) is standing 5.7m away from my camera and flash, so I set the camera to ISO 100, 1/250 s and pressed the shutter button.
+In the example below, Jessica (my model) is standing 5.7m away from my camera and flash.
+I set the camera to ISO 100, 1/250 s and pressed the shutter button.

-As you can see, she is correctly exposed, even though the rest of the scene looks a bit dark.
+As you can see, the exposure on her is correct but the rest of the scene looks a bit dark.

 Now that I look at the scene, I want to shoot closer to Jessica, in order to make medium shot portraits.
-Considering the lens I’m using (35mm), she needs to be about 2 m away from the camera in order for the frame to be medium shot.
+Considering the lens I’m using (35mm), she should be about 2 m away from the camera.

-In this case I know the distance, but I need to know the aperture to use and expose my model correctly.
+In this case, I know the distance.
+I need to know the aperture to use and expose my model correctly.
 The formula changes a bit:

 Lens Aperture (f) = GN/Distance (d)

 So, the aperture I need to use is 8m/2m = f/4.
-So I set the aperture, press the shutter button and Jessica is correctly exposed.
+After adjusting the aperture, I pressed the shutter button and voilá!
+The exposure on Jessica is correct now.

 Power Settings?

-But wait, what if I want to shoot at f/1.4, with my model 2 meters away from me, because I want a medium shot with a shallow depth of field?
+But wait, what if I want to shoot at f/1.4, with my model 2 meters away from me?
+I want a medium shot with a shallow depth of field!
 Well, it’s time for us to adjust the flash’s power settings.

 In this case (GN = 8 m, d = 2 m), the table goes like this.

-According to the table, if I want to shoot at f/1.4, the flash power should be set to ⅛.
+According to the table, if I want to shoot at f/1.4, the flash power should be ⅛.
 So I set the flash power, opened the lens aperture and pressed the shutter again.
-Jessica is correctly exposed, again! 🙂
+Jessica is correctly exposed, again! :-)

-As you can see using a flash is not super complex, but it takes time to calculate.
-Over time and with a lot of practice, you’ll be able to see a scene and determine the lens aperture and power setting of your flash intuitively.
+You now know how to use a hotshoe flash!
+It’s not super complex, but it takes time to make some calculations.
+Over time and with a lot of practice, you’ll be able to see a scene and determine the lens aperture and power setting of your flash, intuitively.

 My question for you is: Have you used a flash this way?
 What was your experience?
 Please, leave a comment below.